 It is also a voice of fixed directive, operating like home truths.
 Sometimes poetry soothes me; often it scorns me; sometimes it sympathises with me.
 My taste surely formed itself on that basis.

 Over the last six weeks, a fabulous group consisting mainly of English PhD students at Leicester have been meeting weekly to read and discuss poems in various locations around the university.

-This is largely owing to the veritable Dr. Gwynne Harries, Head of the University of Leicester International Study Centre, who began a PhD in creative writing this year.
-Gwynne developed an email connection with the host of ‘The Poetry Show’ on the independent KUSP in Santa Cruz, California, who made the suggestion that we could record and produce instalments for broadcast.
+This is largely owing to Dr. Gwynne Harries, Head of the University of Leicester International Study Centre, who developed an email connection with Dennis Morton, host of ‘The Poetry Show’ on KUSP Radio, Santa Cruz, California.
+The suggestion was made that we could record and produce instalments for broadcast.

-Poets we have read and discussed to date include some famous names: Philip Larkin, Seamus Heaney, Andrew Motion and Carol-Ann Duffy; as well as some (perhaps) lesser-known names: Sophie Hannah, Samantha Wynne Rhydderch (a neighbour of Gwynne’s in Wales), Nigel Forde, Taylor Mali, and beyond.
+Poets we have read and discussed to date include some famous names: Philip Larkin, Seamus Heaney, Andrew Motion and Carol-Ann Duffy, as well as some lesser-known names: Sophie Hannah, Samantha Wynne Rhydderch (a neighbour of Gwynne’s in Wales), Nigel Forde, Taylor Mali, and beyond.

-These have enabled some enthralling discussions, not just aloud in the recordings, but within and between the shows as well.
+These have produced some enthralling discussions, not just aloud in the recordings, but within and between the shows as well.

 - What is the value of performance poetry?